-This can be such a fun way to entertain your baby and introduce them to a new experience.
+Taking your baby to the beach can be a fun way to entertain them and introduce them to a new experience.
 Sharing such moments with them is what makes all the hard work worthwhile.

-Nonetheless, there are ways you can get the most from your day out while keeping your baby safe and comfortable.
+There are many ways you can get the most from your day out while keeping your baby safe and comfortable.

 General Wear for Waterside Activities

 Other than the essentials, such as a towel and sun hat, we recommend a few sets of extra clothes.
-Linen is a popular choice for many, due to its breathability in the warmer weather — it’s also durable and can withstand all your baby’s mess (source).
+Linen is a popular warm-weather choice for many because of its breathability.
+Linen is also durable and can withstand all your baby’s mess.

-Swimming is a fantastic way to get your baby accustomed to the water for later development.
-Swimming suits or wetsuits are a must for making the most of a trip to the beach.
-There are so many options online, such as this Cheekaaboo one-piece, with loads of great designs, so take your pick.
+Swimming is a fantastic way to get your baby accustomed to the water.
+Bathing suits or wetsuits are a must for making the most of a trip to the beach.
+There are so many swimsuit options online.
+We really love this Cuddle Club one-piece suit with plenty of color options for boys or girls.

-It’s also important to bring along some swim diapers, which you can purchase from most supermarkets.
-Some details to look for include:
+It’s also important to bring along some swim diapers.
+You can purchase them from most supermarkets.
+These are some swim diaper details to look for: